It’s been exhilaratingly wonderful, Mac!

 Assignment after assignment only lowered my motivation further, as the distractions intensified and other activities became more desirable.

 It was as if I had found a treasure chest of knowledge and resources.
-That’s when it hit me, the triangular compromise shouldn’t have to exist.
+That’s when it hit me.
 It was possible to have all aspects of your life in check and remain sane.
-I learned that I needed to have BALANCE.
+I learned that I needed to have balance.

-So, like any curious and energetic soul would, I explored the crap out of this place – workshop after workshop, link upon link, articles, networking conversations, counselling, career finders, insightful events, speakers – I did it all!
-These experiences, like building blocks, PROPELLED me forward!
+So, like any curious and energetic soul would, I explored – workshop after workshop, link upon link, articles, networking conversations, counselling, career finders, insightful events, speakers – I did it all!
+These experiences, like building blocks, propelled me forward!

 Even though I will not always be surrounded by these people who have become my support system, my soulmates and my second family, the last four years will be between us, in our memories, unaffected by whatever happens next.